 DAMN DIRTY APES

-Dubbing themselves ‘space rock’, Damn Dirty Apes from Penang has been around since 2002, with an EP dubbed ‘Valve State Dreams’, and have been called the Asian version of Mogwai.
+Dubbing themselves ‘space rock’, Damn Dirty Apes from Penang has been around since 2002, with an EP called ‘Valve State Dreams’.
+They have been called the Asian version of Mogwai.
 I like the soft/loud/soft progression in their songs – namely a soft melodic intro, and a hard, high energy middle that mellows out towards the end.
 Favourite songs include Rebel Scum (above) and Wisdom.
-To my knowledge, they are still playing shows especially at urban festivals in their homebase.
+To my knowledge, they are still playing shows especially at urban festivals in their home base of Penang.

 Rap-metal was popular in the late 90s and early 2000s, thanks to bands like Linkin Park, Korn and P.O.D.
 Malaysia’s very own Dragon Red was a forerunner in promoting the genre locally.
 In fact, I think their lead vocalist, Landslyde (who was previously from another popular local hip hop band called Poetic Ammo), has a voice similar to Sonny from P.O.D.
 The band is still active and recently celebrated their 15th year anniversary with a show.